 - Who will decide what content gets written/published on your site?

-- Who will create the actual content (e.g. content research, writing and rewriting, sourcing and outsourcing graphics and logos, videos, audios, newsletter content, training content, FAQs, etc.)?
+- Who will create the actual content (e.g. researching, writing and editing, sourcing and outsourcing graphic content and logos, videos, audios, newsletter content, training content, FAQs, etc.)?

 - How will you communicate what needs doing to others?
 How will people communicate with each other to ensure that everything works smoothly?

-- Who will be responsible for the scheduling and publishing of content on your posts and pages and update any outdated information?
+- Who will manage the actual scheduling and publishing of content on your website or blog and update any outdated content?

-- Who will promote and market the website with search engine optimization, online advertising, social media marketing, video marketing, etc.?
+- Who will promote and market your site with search engine optimization, online advertising, social media marketing, video marketing, etc.?

 - Who will maintain and upgrade site software, install new applications, customize web templates, provide technical support, etc.?

-- Who will be responsible for setting and monitoring the budget for all of the above areas (including planning the cost of building your website)?
+- Who will be responsible for setting and managing the budget for all of the above areas (including budgeting for the cost of getting your website built)?

-Who will be responsible for each of the aspects of your website?
+Who will be responsible for different aspects of your website or blog?

-Depending on the circumstances of your business, it may be just one person doing everything (i.e. you), or a small team of people who also have to juggle other areas of your business, or perhaps even some outsourced help.
+Depending on the circumstances of your business, it could be just one person doing it all (i.e. you), or a few people, and perhaps even some outsourced help.

-Document or flowchart exactly who will do what in terms of looking after the processes involved in managing your website and content creation.
+Create a document (e.g. flowchart) outlining exactly who will do what in terms of looking after the processes involved in managing your website and content creation.

 Congratulations!
-You have completed all of the sections of the site planning process.
-You can now start exploring options for getting your new site built.
+You have completed all of the sections of the website planning process and are now ready to begin looking at options for getting your site built.

-Hopefully, now you have a better understanding of the website planning process and how WordPress can help you expand your business online.
-If you need information or assistance with any aspects of web design, see the other posts we’ve published on this site or contact us.
+Hopefully, now you have a better understanding of the website planning process and how WordPress can help you get better results online.
+If you need information or help with website installation or development, see the other articles we’ve published on this site or contact us.

-We also recommend that you consider subscribing to this blog, as we will be adding loads of great content, resources and cost-effective business tips on developing your web site marketing strategy.
+We also recommend that you consider subscribing to our blog, as we will be adding lots of great content, resources and practical tips for small businesses on developing and implementing a successful web site marketing strategy.

-Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
-This site and the products and services offered on this site are not associated, affiliated, endorsed, or sponsored by WordPress, nor have they been certified, tested, or reviewed by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items advertised, reviewed, or linked from this site.
+Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the products and services offered on this site are not affiliated, associated, endorsed, or sponsored by WordPress, nor have they been certified, tested, or reviewed by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items linked to, reviewed, or advertised on this site.